ralphv/require-inject-scope/README.md

 The built in require of Node.js does not have a way to allow you to inject scoped variables.
 The variables module, exports, __dirname, __filename... are available in the context of a required file but there is no easy way to provide your own variables.

-Many developers will revert to using either globally defined variables or using singleton variables like globals, but neither of these are best practises.
+Many developers will revert to using either globally defined variables or using singleton variables like globals, but neither of these are best practices.

 This library allows you to inject your own variables to the context of the required file.